ammonharps-git/startup/README.md

 ## Database data

-A database will be necessary to persistently store user login information, authtokens, playlists, favorites, and other applicaiton information.
+A database will be necessary to persistently store user login information, authtokens, playlists, and other applicaiton information.

 ## WebSocket data